feldtsen/pointy-dit212/RAD.md

 **Time estimate:** 2 days

-**Desscription:** As a player, I want there to exist "spikes", or dangerous, static game elements, for me to avoid.
+**Description:** As a player, I want there to exist "spikes", or dangerous, static game elements, for me to avoid.
 This would create more interesting gameplay, especially since also enemies could be hurt by spikes.

 **Confirmation:**